processing/p5.js-web-editor/README.md

   EXAMPLE_USER_PASSWORD=<your-password>
   ```

-   If you don't care about being able to upload media files to S3 or Login with Github, you can drop in the file exactly how it is.
+   If you don't care about being able to upload media files to S3 or Login with Github/Google, you can drop in the file exactly how it is.
 Or, if you don't want to do that, just ask me to send you mine.
 Refer to [this gist](https://gist.github.com/catarak/70c9301f0fd1ac2d6b58de03f61997e3) for creating an S3 bucket for testing, or if you don't want to do that, I can add you to one of my S3 buckets.

 6. `$ npm run fetch-examples` - this downloads the example sketches into a user called 'p5'
 7. `$ npm start`